HRI-EU/JSEN/README.md

 JSEN - JavaScript Executable Notation Project
 ====================================

 JSEN is the counterpart of JSON.
-It extends the homoiconicity of JavaScript, giving the possibility to manipulate programs in a finer grain manner than what is currently possible.
+Where JSON encapsulate data, JSEN encapsulate code, moreover JSON can encapsulate JSEN and JSEN can encapsulate JSON.
+Primarely JSEN extends the homoiconicity of JavaScript, giving the possibility to create, execute and manipulate programs in a finer grain manner than what is currently possible with JavaScript.
-The JSEN library provides a set of functions to manipulate JSEN data structures that can be used to store executable statements or run them in a concurent multi-threding environment through the JSEN Virtual Machine.
+The JSEN object define a Virtual Language, providing a set of functions to manipulate JSEN data structures that can be used to store executable statements or run them in a concurent multi-threding environment through a JSEN Virtual Machine (JSENVM, JZENVM, nJZENVM ).
-A description of all pure JSEN statements, the JSENThreadClass and the JSENVM API can be browsed here in the repository.
+A description of all pure JSEN statements, the JSENThreadClass and the JSENVM API can be found here in this repository.
+Several examples and test are included here as part of the documentation.

 You can find a more comprensive description of JSEN if the following paper:
 <br> Title: From JSON to JSEN through Virtual Languages